-We don't even have to spend a single dime for it because we can start by refusing single-use plastic waste like straws and plastic water bottles.
-Furthermore, we can practice the 4RS, Refuse, Reduce, Reuse and Recycle.
-It may be inconvenient at first but bringing a reusable water bottle means one less plastic cup in nature.
+We don't even have to spend a single dime for it because we can start by refusing single-use plastic waste like plastic straws and plastic water bottles.
+Furthermore, we can practice the 4RS, Refuse, Reduce, Reuse, and Recycle.
+It may be inconvenient at first, but bringing a reusable water bottle means one less plastic cup in nature.
 And the list goes on.

 If you're thinking, “It’s just one straw!
 It has no effect.”
 Yes, it does, so keep going.

-After reading the Zero waste quotes below, you can check out 32 more ideas to help you start your zero waste journey.
+After reading the Zero waste quotes below, you can check out 32 tips to help you start your zero waste journey.